 In the world of fine dining, you can earn a Michelin Star for outstanding cuisine.
 But you can also lose one or two, or even all three your restaurant may have.
 “How do you lose a Michelin Star?” is not typically a question people ask.
 However, it’s an important one.

-Earning Michelin Stars requires a lot of hard work and culinary mastery (see: how to earn a Michelin Star for more information on the topic).
+Earning Michelin Stars requires a lot of hard work and culinary mastery (see: how to earn a Michelin Star, as well as what is a Michelin Star).
 It can be hard to impress the anonymous reviewers, especially when you don’t know when they are going to visit your restaurant.

 The first, and most important thing to know is that reviewers focus on food only.
 No decor or special cocktail or mocktail will be judged.
 A signature cocktail may spark the reviewers’ interest and pair well with their food.
 But it won’t be a factor in whether or not your restaurant will be rewarded with a Star.